 - Content: Topics include the principles of software testing, testing throughout the software development lifecycle, static testing, test design techniques, test management, and tool support for testing.

-- Once you have obtained your Foundation Level certification, you can specialize further by pursuing higher levels of ISTQB certifications, such as:
+- Once you have obtained your Foundation Level certification, you can specialize further by pursuing higher levels of ISTQB certifications.
+See the most popular ISTQB certifications to plan your next step:

 - Advanced Level: For experienced testers wishing to deepen their knowledge in specific areas like test analysis, test management, and technical test analyst roles.
 Learn more about ISTQB Advanced Level certifications.